ehsoc/rest/README.md

 - Method: A Method represents an HTTP method with an HTTP Handler.
 - MethodOperation: Describes an Operation and Responses (success and failure).
 - Renderers: Describes the available renderers for request and responses.
-- Negotiator: Interface responsable for the content negotiation.
-A default implementation will be fill when you create a new Method.
+- Negotiator: Interface responsable for content negotiation.
+A default implementation will be set when you create a Method.
 - Operation: Represents a logical operation function upon a resource, like delete, list, create, etc. `Operation` is an interface defined by an `Execute` method.

 	- Execute method: